santagoy/san-tagoy-xyz/content/posts/dark-matter-drifter-ships.md

 Other than shuttles and other short-range craft, most ships are outfitted with a gate core.
 A gate core enables a ship to jump to gatespace and travel many times the speed of light.
 A ship can only enter or leave gatespace a significant distance from worlds or other large bodies.

+You can acquire multiple ships during your terms in [Character Creation](Firefly-esque%20Lifepaths.md) or even during play.
+If you have enough to crew the ship, they can pledge their loyalty to you and fly under your pennant.
+They're now part of your fleet and provide a portion of their earnings to you.
+The profits being 1d100 x 100 per yearly quarter.

+Should you have more than one ship and not have enough to crew the ship, you can sell it, the remainder of the debt subtracted from the total selling price.
+Alternatively, you may store the ship in a hangar, paying for storage costs (1000 nucs) quarterly.

 ## Ship Components

 All measured from 1 to 6.